Sovereignty and scale define opportunities in satellite constellation manufacturing

 Sovereignty comes with a challenge: it can fragment the market, since governments use both soft and hard frameworks to influence the industrial outcome.
 Soft practices include tenders that are structured to favour domestic bidders and contain evaluation criteria weighted towards local content.
 Hard practices include export controls, licensing requirements and security restrictions.
 Even with rising global demand, a manufacturer may still be excluded from entire regions due to jurisdictional boundaries.

-While these practices do limit access, governments are willing to accept these restrictions because they regard space infrastructure as strategic and are reluctant to depend on a single foreign provider.
+Governments are willing to accept these restrictions, despite their limiting effect on access, because they regard space infrastructure as strategic and are reluctant to depend on a single foreign provider.
 This concern is driving investment in national and regional constellations to develop an indigenous manufacturing capability.
 For manufacturers, this creates an opportunity in the form of long-term procurement programmes.
 Policy makers explicitly seek to avoid monopolistic concentration and design competitive tenders to broaden participation in the native ecosystem.

 The opportunity favours manufacturers that can scale with the constellation deployment cadence